heza-ru/Novel_Translator/README.md

 # Novel_Translator
-Iyakigo: A React app with Redux and Rapid API, translating Korean web-novels using GPT.
-Seamless reading experience.
+The "Iyakigo" is a React app built with Vite, Redux, and Rapid API.
+It utilizes GPT for translating Korean web-novels.
+Users can input the URL of a Korean web-novel and select the target language.
+The app uses Rapid API's MyMemory - Translation Memory API as an interface to GPT, providing efficient and accurate translations.
+The user-friendly interface allows real-time monitoring of translation progress and displays the translated version for a seamless reading experience.
+The Korean Web-Novel Translator combines technology, Redux state management, and the Rapid API for a powerful and convenient translation solution.